Our lab is always looking for bright and motivated students from all backgrounds. Our research is multidisciplinary across several layers

 contact us accordingly.

-- Prospective PhD (or MS/PhD) Students: We have multiple positions available starting in Spring or Fall 2024.
-Please read before contacting us and/or applying to UCLA.
+- Prospective PhD (or MS/PhD) Students: We always reveiw applicants for next Fall application cycle.
+If you are interested in joining us, please read before contacting us and/or applying to UCLA.

 If you are interested in joining us please use the following for contacting Nader (read it carefully please).